 Handled well this combination could help a minority of crowdfunded entrepreneurs further accelerate their ventures.

 But this approach is likely to be copied and in other hands however this would undoubtedly pose a real danger to some over-exuberant entrepreneurs unused to such success and tempted to take and spend a loan they think they can repay in the moments of exuberance but which could prove the undoing of their venture in the medium or longer term.

 Crowdfunding has proved to be a very effective antidote to the effects of irresponsible lending.
 It would be a very great pity if, at a time when it’s won it’s spurs and is making great inroads, in an attempt to ‘gild the lily’, it not only marred that record but led to more irresponsible lending, with all the misery that can entail.
 If this combination is copied elsewhere it is vital that this is done responsibly.

-Barry James is the co-founder of TheCrowdfundingCentre and the Social Foundation.
+.
 Founded in 2012, the organization was created to further research, education and policy initiatives into the new, post-crash economy and “Crowdnomics”.
 James also created “Crowdfunding: Deep Impact”, the UK’s first national conference held in February 2013 which led to the influential Westminister Crowdfunding Forum.
 James is a frequent speaker on crowdfunding, entrepreneurship and innovation.
 He has recently created CrowdPowerTools.